malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 # Open Questions
 Like any theory being developed, there are a number of questions remaining.
 At the most basic level, there are questions around how the logical view maps into the physical view, and about how much pre- and post-processing of signals occurs outside of the high-level processing schematic presented in the logical view here.
 As our understanding of neuroscience improves, we will be able to narrow down the range of possible explanations.

+Clearly, the theory needs more corroborating evidence in order for us to confirm whether it is indeed correct.
+Much of that will come from two particular sources: i) further understanding of neuroscience, and ii) learnings from attempting to build an artificial consciousness.

 The sections below discuss in detail a selection of specific open questions.

 ## Learning